 Both plugins offer similar features.
 They both have slightly difficult setups, but WP Super Cache has simplified their user interface a lot.
 Both plugins are available for free with limited support.

-However, WordPress sites are hosted on many different kind of platforms.
-Performance of your caching plugin may vary depending on your hosting environment and your WordPress setup.
+However, WordPress sites are hosted on many different kinds of platforms.
+The performance of your caching plugin may vary depending on your hosting environment and your WordPress setup.
 You can also run your own speed tests after setting up both plugins to see which one makes your site faster.

 We use W3 Total Cache on all our websites and have often found it faster than WP Super Cache.